What has happened with my motorhomes?

 In fact, I can't remember the exact reasons for not buying it.

 There were definitely things that I liked, some which influenced my later design criteria.
-A rear and totally isolated raised rear bed, for one.
+A totally isolated raised rear bedroom, for one.
 A proper bedroom, with a bed that does not need to be put away every day.
 Space to exist in privacy from the rest of the home.
 A door arrangement that meant that the shower and toilet were both on suite, and family.

 Carpets on the walls, was another.
 To help with the insulation and to reduce condensation.
 Without a second skin, insulation between skins, it could be very cold in certain climes and therefore dripping wet if it had a surface prone to condensation.